Guidelines

 • Copy of the approved site plan.

-Sprinkler Design Intent is required to be submitted with the drawings
+Sprinkler Design Intent drawings are required to be submitted with the drawings.

-Provide a site map showing location of surrounding streets, along with address of project.
+Provide a site map showing the location of surrounding streets, along with the address of the project.

-Shop drawings must be approved and stamped by a Tennessee registered architect or engineer (2 sets required).
+All shop drawings must be approved and stamped by a State of Tennessee-registered architect or engineer.

 The following occupancies must be reviewed along with the State Fire Marshal’s Office:

-• All day care centers (including adult day-care) licensed by the Department of Human Services, and facilities requiring a State Fire Marshal inspection for initial licensure.
+- All day care centers (including adult day-care) licensed by the Department of Human Services, and Facilities requiring a State Fire Marshall Inspection for initial licensure.

-Note: After State Fire Marshal approval of plans, submit the approved copy along with one additional copy for review by the City of Lebanon.
+Note: After State Fire Marshal approval of plans, upload the approved copy to the plan review portal under the project file.